mnemonic-no/pdns-splunk/README.md

 ```

 # Setup
 After installation, enter app > pdns > Set up to enter information on API and optionally API key.

 ![Setup](screenshots/setup.png "Setup")

+Without an API key you will be limited to 100 requests per minute and 1000 requests per day.

 # Features

 ## Passive DNS Search
 You can specify a generic search using the `pdns` command, to execute a search towards the Passive DNS API.

 ```